psds01/alas/README.md

 1. Since we know the loss for each instance in the dataset, we can manually check instances with highest losses and lowest losses.
 This can be done at each epoch but makes sense to do it at the end of the training to assess which classes are harder to learn.
 2. We can plot the distribution of labels for each decile in the loss range.
 Alternatively, we can plot the most frequent label for each decile in the loss range.
-3. We can learn from the top $x\%$ of the instance population and see if the loss also reduces for the remaining $(100-x)\%$ of the instance population _and_ the test dataset.
+3. We can learn from the top `x%` of the instance population and see if the loss also reduces for the remaining `(100-x)%` of the instance population _and_ the test dataset.
-4. We can learn from the instances that cover the top $x\%$ of the total dataset loss and learn from those and test accordingly.
+4. We can learn from the instances that cover the top `x%` of the total dataset loss and learn from those and test accordingly.
-5. We can learn from the instances that cover the bottom $x\%$ (of the total dataset loss or the total instance population) and test accordingly.
+5. We can learn from the instances that cover the bottom `x%` (of the total dataset loss or the total instance population) and test accordingly.
 Will this optimization get stuck in the crest region of the hyperspaces?
 6. Can we draw/address parallels to the societal biases from this procedure?

 ## Experimental Setup